Lemmy: Personal life

 At the age of 17, Lemmy met a holidaying girl named Cathy.
 He followed her to Stockport, where she gave birth to his son Sean, who was put up for adoption.
 In the 2010 documentary film Lemmy, he mentioned having a son whose mother had only recently reconnected with him and "hadn't got the heart to tell him who his father was."
-Later, during his time with The Rockin' Vickers, he slept with a woman in Manchester named Tracy; she had a son, Paul Inder, whom Lemmy met six years later.
-As an adult, Inder became a guitarist and occasionally joined Lemmy onstage.
+Later, during his time with the Rockin' Vickers, he slept with a woman in Manchester named Tracy; she had a son, Paul Inder, whom Lemmy met six years later.
+As an adult, Inder became a guitarist and occasionally joined Lemmy on stage.

 Lemmy lived in Los Angeles from 1990 until his death in 2015, his last residence being a two-room apartment two blocks away from his favourite hangout, the Rainbow Bar and Grill.

 In the 2005 Channel 4 documentary Motörhead: Live Fast, Die Old, it was claimed that Lemmy had slept with over 2,000 women.
 He later quipped, "I said more than 1,000; the magazine made 2,000 of it."
 Maxim had Lemmy at No. 8 on its top ten "Living Sex Legends" list, as they claimed that he had slept with around 1,200 women.
-He is featured in the book Sex Tips from Rock Stars by Paul Miles.
+He is featured in the book Sex Tips from Rock Stars (2010) by Paul Miles.

 Dave Grohl, on his Probot website, describes musicians with whom he has worked.
 In his entry for Lemmy, he wrote:

 Lemmy was well known for his heavy drinking.
 The documentary Motörhead: Live Fast Die Old stated that he drank a bottle of Jack Daniel's every day and had done so since he was 30 years old.
 In 2013, he stopped drinking Jack Daniel's for health reasons.
 During his time with Hawkwind, he developed an addiction to amphetamine and LSD, particularly the former.
-Before joining Hawkwind, he recalled Dik Mik, a former Hawkwind sound technician, visiting his home in the middle of the night and taking amphetamine with him.
+Before joining Hawkwind, he recalled Dik Mik, a former Hawkwind sound technician, visiting his home in the middle of the night and taking amphetamines with him.
 They became interested in how long "you could make the human body jump about without stopping", which they did for a few months until Mik ran out of money and wanted to return to Hawkwind, taking Lemmy with him.